 QMUL offers a wide variety of academic options across subject areas, with more than 900 modules (courses) available each year.
 Students have the ability to pre-register for their modules with assistance from the Office of Study Abroad.

-Fairfield University students may take part in an International Internship.
-This unique opportunity will allow the student to develop international business skills for the working world.
+An International Internship is a unique opportunity that will allow the student to develop their professional skills for the working world.
 The Internship gives students a chance to experience how business is conducted first-hand in another country and an understanding of a new culture and society.
 The primary goal of an intern will be to continually seek to learn new skills and develop themselves as both individuals and as professional employees.
-For more information about an internship while studying abroad contact the Office of Study Abroad at firstname.lastname@example.org.
+For more information about an internship while studying abroad please visit here.

 The Students' Union also operate the Volunteering programme